swiftlang/swift-package-manager/README.md

 > you can focus on the interesting aspects of the problem at hand,
 > rather than getting bogged down solving problems you encounter along the way.

-As a rule of thumb: more modules is probably better than less modules.
+As a rule of thumb: more modules is probably better than fewer modules.
 The package manager is designed to make creating both packages and apps with multiple modules as easy as possible.

 ### Building Swift Modules